 Zulauf has referenced his struggle with school throughout his life until adulthood.
 He’d always had an interest in storytelling and books, though he didn’t read very often.
 In fact, it wasn’t until his father gave him a copy of The Stand by Stephen King that he decided to commit to writing.
 Up until that point, he claims he could barely read.
 “The Stand and Harry Potter pretty much saved my life,” he once said in an interview.

-Zulauf took to horror right from the start, writing short stories laced with the macabre tones of King and R.L.
-Stine.
+Zulauf took to horror right from the start, writing short stories laced with the macabre tones of King, Stine, and Burton.
 His style changed as he met teachers who helped push him in different directions.
 After writing about ten unpublished stories, he found one teacher in particular who pushed him toward literary fiction and poetry.

 His first publication was a self-published short story titled, “Till Death Do Us Part,” through the online writing platform, Wattpad.
 The story was short and dark, centering on a man digging up his recently deceased wife.
 This was the first example of his early writing.
 You can find that story here.